 Using the “Check Table” and “Repair Table” functions can help you perform simple repairs to your MySQL database.

 To learn how to perform a MySQL database backup of your WordPress site using phpMyAdmin, see the tutorial below:

 To learn how to use cPanel’s Backup Wizard to back up your WordPress database, see the tutorial below:

 To learn how to automate your WordPress backups using WordPress plugins, go here:

 We recommend completing the tutorials above before continuing to the next section.

 Now that you know how to perform database maintenance for your WordPress site, the next step is to learn how to back up your WordPress site files.

 To learn how to backup your WordPress site files, see the tutorial below:

-Disclaimer: We are not directly associated with WordPress, Automattic, or any WordPress products written about on this site.
-We may receive affiliate commissions or financial benefits from sales of any products and/or services mentioned on this site.
-All images and details sourced from product websites are the copyright of their respective owners and are used solely for illustrative or training purposes.
+Disclaimer: We are not associated with WordPress or any of the WordPress products promoted on this site.
+We may receive an affiliate commission from the sale of any third-party products or services advertised on this website.
+All images remain the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for illustrative or training purposes.

-Was this post useful?
-Feel free to use the links below and share this post with other online users.
+Did you find this article useful?
+Feel free to use the social links below and share this article with others.